LisaKarto/Portfolio-SEM3/Projects/Parkings-portfolio.md

 So in conclusion..
 I agree with the feedback, at fact there was more positive feedback than I had expected. :) So Thank you to the product owners, my GP-teacher and Semestercoach for being so kind about the review.

 #### **My time as a teammember/developer**
-Because we rotate the scrum master role you spent most of the time working as just a regular developer.
-You won't hear me complaining about that, I was very fond of
-I think it's a nice way of working.
-As stand-ups and stand-downs give you a good oppertunity to communicate with your team.
-It's nice to have a moment where you are free to speak and everyone listens.
+Because we rotated the scrum master role you spent most of the time working as just a regular developer.
+You won't hear me complaining about that, I was very fond of being a teammember as it gives you the luxury to mostly focus on yourself and knock out tasks.
+And because of Stand-ups and Stand-downs you don't risk being completely isolated from your team.
+As stand-ups and stand-downs enforce oppertunities to communicate with your team.
+During stand-ups and stand-downs you get a moment where you are free to speak and everyone listens.
 It makes sure that if you're in need of anything you are heard.
 The scrum board also is a very nice tool when you are a developer.
 Being able to accurately establish what you've done and what others are doing.
-Makes it a lot harder to have misunderstandings where people point fingers and say "Hey, you're just sitting on your ass."
+Makes it a lot harder to have misunderstandings within the team.
 It also helps when handing out tasks as you can easily tell who seemingly has got time to spare.

 #### **My overal opinion on Agile and Scrum**
 Would I use these methodologies again in the future?

 Yes I would, I really like the structures that this combination of methodologies offer.
 I think the benefits are very much worth it, And I've had good experiences using this way of working this far.
 I think adaptability is one of the strongest skills you can possess of in life and this way of working supports that.
 I also do think communication in teams is very important and this is supported as well.
 Therefore I am very satisfied.